Giving the organs time to heal

 Gentle and effective treatment

-Treatment with the CARDIOHELP System is much gentler on patients than other existing forms of treatment.
+Treatment with the Cardiohelp System is much gentler on patients than other existing forms of treatment.
 Thanks to the low volume of the extracorporeal circulation, the blood comes in contact with less foreign surface area, minimizing blood trauma.
-Furthermore, less volume of priming fluid is required to fill the extracorporeal circuit.
+Furthermore, low priming volume is required to fill the extracorporeal circuit.

 How do you transfer patients in need of extracorporeal support?

 Patients with serious cardiac or pulmonary compromise require immediate stabilization and transfer.
 Clinicians gain valuable time with the Cardiohelp System, a multi-therapy heart-lung assist system which can be rapidly deployed and used for a wide range of indications in intensive care, emergency medicine, cardiology and cardiac surgery.

 Extracorporeal life support system onboard an F-16 fighter

 Getinge’s Cardiohelp System is one of the few portable heart-lung support systems providing ECLS to support circulation and respiration in patients.
 It’s small enough to be transported in an F-16 fighter!

 There was not much hope for a patient in Bodø in central Norway.
 The local medical staff lacked the equipment and skills for ECLS.
 But they knew that a hospital in Trondheim did have the necessary equipment — about 280 miles away.
 To guarantee a fast transport they contacted the air force for help.